Bring Your Difference to Make A Difference – #WakefieldonBoard!

-NHS employees are perfectly suited to the role of school governors and possess a diverse range of qualities, expertise, skills and experiences that could really benefit a school and its governing board:
+As a Governor you will build on or develop a diverse range of qualities, expertise, skills and experiences that could really benefit a school and its governing board, such as:

 · Being collaborative and working as a team